marco-luzzara/mongodb-transaction-simulation/doc/README.md

 - If a chunks migration and a transaction interleave, the latter could aborts because of the impossibility of acquiring a lock on a moved document.
 Chunks migrations must wait for the end of ongoing transactions.

+---

 ## Conclusions

 MongoDB team estimated that you will **not** need multi-document transactions in 80-90% of the projects.
+The main reason is that MongoDB data modeling is flexible enough to let you organize data in a way that an update could affect a single document.
 For the few cases when they do more good than harm, here are some advices worth to be considered.

 First, the time limit is not a limit anymore if configured "appropriately" and the number of documents potentially locked by a transaction is unlimited, but, as always, use common sense.
 Instead of having a long-running transaction with all the dangers seen, you had better split it into batches of maximum a thousands documents at a time.
 Adopting long-running transactions has a maybe greater downside, that is locking documents for the whole duration of the transaction.